When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Demonstrator of the applicability of BCI systems in the metaverse

 The first use case presents periodic visual distractions through the VR headset on top of the driving simulation to evaluate if drivers tend to get distracted.
 For that, the study identifies such distractions over the EEG signals acquired.
 More particularly, two categories of distractions are presented.
 First, visual distractions, such as geometric shapes, force drivers to look at the new objects randomly displayed on the screen each time.
 Secondly, mathematical operations intend to cause a higher cognitive load.
 This UC has been designed considering the work published by Martínez-Beltrán et al. \cite{MartinezBeltran:safecar_distractions:2022}.

 The acquisition process for this UC consists in acquiring EEG signals from the Fp1, Fp2, Fz, P3, Pz, P4, O1, and O2 brain locations, following the standard 10-20 system \citep{Klem:10-20system:1999}.
 Ten subjects participated in the experiment, six males and four females, which drove uninterruptedly for twenty minutes, alternating periods with and without distractions.
-Once the EEG signals were obtained, the Data processing module applied a notch filter at 50 Hz, a band-pass filter between 0.1-60 Hz, downsampling to 32 Hz, and ICA.
+Once the EEG signals were obtained, the Data processing module applied a notch filter at 50 Hz \addtxt{to remove the interference introduced by the electric system}, a band-pass filter between 0.1-60 Hz \addtxt{to select the frequencies of interest for this UC}, downsampling to 32 Hz\addtxt{, which offers an interesting trade-off between data-loss and performance for subsequent stages}, and ICA \addtxt{to remove artifacts in the EEG signals}.
 After this data processing stage, the signals were split into one-second epochs.

 After the processing phase, the framework obtained the PSD of the EEG signals applying STFT.
 Moreover, the experiments obtained the entropy of the EEG signals and several relevant statistics, such as its mean, quartiles, kurtosis, and Hjorth parameters, among others.
 Due to the high number of features obtained, it was necessary to apply PCA to reduce the dimensionality of the data.